 Ospemifene & Prasterone

-Ospemifene or Osphena is a non-hormonal treatment option to treat moderate to a severe genitourinary syndrome of menopause.
+Ospemifene or Osphena is a non-hormonal treatment option to treat moderate to severe genitourinary syndrome of menopause.
 The prasterone or Intrarosa is a type of vaginal insert that delivers the hormone directly to the vagina to relieve the painful symptoms during sexual intercourse.
 This medication is used for severe and moderate vaginal atrophy.

 Still, women with a history of breast cancer treatment aren’t allowed to take these medications as it may increase the risk of developing more complications.